jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/08-upgrading-a-sharded-environment.markdown

 Congratulations!
 You have migrated off of a sharded environment to virtual instances on separate @product@ servers.
-You have also upgraded to
+You have also upgraded to your new DXP version.
-@product-ver@.
 Your virtual instances are ready for action.